Onursoyar/SYR-tech/README.md

 ### Frequent User.
 As a frequent user, I want:
-- To easily and quickly find the necessary information .
+- To easily and quickly find the necessary information.
 - To know if the suggested solutions are applicable for my problems.
 - To save time by quickly browsing and if necessary contacting the support line.